-The Tray Platform is incredible.
-With it, we’ve been able to automate a formerly inefficient and error-prone revenue ops process with enterprise security and a modern interface...without engineering resources.
+With the Tray Platform, we’ve been able to automate formerly inefficient and error-prone revenue ops processes with enterprise security and a modern interface...without engineering resources.

 Udemy for Business sells to medium and large organizations through a typical enterprise sales process.
 To handle demand efficiently, the company also set up a self-service system that permits smaller teams to purchase licenses without engaging sales.

 Like other rapidly growing companies, Udemy faced challenges getting its systems to scale.
 As Senior Sales and Marketing Operations Manager Sean Passanisi puts it, “The self-service platform, which handles credit card purchases through our payment processing solution Stripe, had been in place for about a year before I joined the company.
 To get enterprise customers on board, we turned to Salesforce CPQ - formerly known as SteelBrick - to manage contracts and pricing.”

 Unfortunately, self-service for enterprise was originally a manually-managed process that left much to be desired.
 Udemy sales development representatives (SDR) would painstakingly enter payment and contract information manually into the company’s Salesforce and CPQ instances, which was a time-consuming and error-prone process to begin with.
 “It just wasn’t sustainable,” says Passanisi.